crvarner/git-lesson/README.md

 $ git pull
 ```

-2. OPTIONAL: list your existing local branches and delete any old development branches to cleanup your local repo
+2. OPTIONAL: list your existing local branches and delete any old development branches (i.e. not `main`) to cleanup your local repo
 ```
 $ git branch
 $ git branch --delete BRANCH_TO_DELETE